 Public holiday entitlements(external link) — Employment New Zealand

-If you’re a shop owner, your local council may let you open on Easter Sunday.
-But you can’t make your employees work that day — and they don’t have to give you a reason.
+If you’re a shop owner, you may be able to open on Easter Sunday.
+But you can’t make your employees work that day – and they don’t have to give you a reason.

-If you plan to open on Easter Sunday, you must give your staff written notice of their right to refuse to work at least four weeks in advance, but not earlier than 8 weeks before.
+If you plan to open on Easter Sunday, you must give your employees written notice of their right to refuse to work at least four weeks in advance, but not earlier than eight weeks before.

 Restricted shop trading tool(external link) — Employment New Zealand